marinmaslov/graphiclab/README.md

 ## 💡 Purpose

-### 🌐 Production
+### 🌐 Master

 This branch contains the latest stable code (e.g. working code without errors).
-Once the code on the development branch is tested it can be merged into production.
+Once the code on the development branch is tested it can be merged into master.

 ### 👨🏼‍💻 Development